-Special Olympics Unified Champion Schools® is a program for schools Pre-K through College that intentionally promotes meaningful social inclusion by bringing together students with and without intellectual disabilities to create accepting school environments, utilizing three interconnected components: Special Olympics Unified Sports®, Inclusive Youth Leadership, and Whole School Engagement.
+Special Olympics Unified Champion Schools® is a strategy for schools Pre-K through College that intentionally promotes meaningful social inclusion by bringing together students with and without intellectual disabilities to create accepting school environments.

 Inclusive Youth Leadership

 Inclusive youth leadership happens when young people of all abilities are given opportunities to be leaders in their schools and communities.
 Inclusive leadership activities help students find their voices and allow them to become change-agents by promoting equity and acceptance.
 Start by transforming an existing club into an inclusive club by including youth with and without intellectual disabilities in club leadership positions.
 Or create a new school club focused on Special Olympics Unified Champion Schools that is recognized by school administration.
 More examples and how to implement Inclusive Youth Leadership can be found in the Unified Champion School Playbooks above.

 UCS in Action